angela6gr/First-Milestone-Project/README.md

 ## Testing

 ### Validation Testing

-The HTML code has been validated using the [W3C Mark-up Validation Service](https://validator.w3.org/).
-The CSS code has been validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
-The responsiveness of the website was tested using the [Responsive Website Design Tester](https://responsivedesignchecker.com/).

-### Manual Testing

-## Testing

-### Validation Testing
 - The HTML code has been validated using the [W3C Mark-up Validation Service](https://validator.w3.org/).
 - The CSS code has been validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).